The endemic Stresemann's Bushcrow by David Beadle.

 Endemics (30, including Eritrea)

-Blue-winged Goose, Wattled Ibis, Harwood's Francolin, Rouget's Rail, Spot-breasted Plover, White-collared Pigeon, Yellow-fronted Parrot, Black-winged Lovebird, Prince Ruspoli's Turaco, Banded Barbet, Abyssinian Woodpecker, Stresemann's Bushcrow, Thick-billed Raven, Dark-headed Oriole, White-billed Starling, Abyssinian Slaty Flycatcher, Ruppell's Chat, White-winged Cliff Chat, White-tailed Swallow, Brown (Black) Sawwing, Abyssinian Catbird, White-backed Black Tit, Erlanger's and Sidamo Larks, Lineated (Red-billed) Pytilia, Abyssinian Longclaw, Abyssinian Siskin, and Ankober, Salvadori's and Yellow-throated Serins.
+Blue-winged Goose, Wattled Ibis, Harwood's Francolin, Rouget's Rail, Spot-breasted Plover, White-collared Pigeon, Yellow-fronted Parrot, Black-winged Lovebird, Prince Ruspoli's Turaco, Banded Barbet, Abyssinian Woodpecker, Stresemann's Bushcrow, Thick-billed Raven, Dark-headed Oriole, White-billed Starling, Abyssinian Slaty Flycatcher, Ruppell's Chat, White-winged Cliff Chat, White-tailed Swallow, Brown (Black) Sawwing, Abyssinian Catbird, White-backed Black Tit, Archer's (Liben/Sidamo) and Erlanger's Larks, Lineated (Red-billed) Pytilia, Abyssinian Longclaw, Abyssinian Siskin, and Ankober, Salvadori's and Yellow-throated Serins.

-Vulturine Guineafowl, African Swallow-tailed Kite, Arabian Bustard, White-cheeked Turaco, Abyssinian (Long-eared) Owl, Black-billed Woodhoopoe, Hemprich’s Hornbill, Yellow-breasted Barbet, Abyssinian and Red-breasted Wheatears, Little Rock Thrush, Abyssinian Ground and Bare-eyed Thrushes, Somali Crombec, Grey-headed Batis, Abyssinian and Montane White-eyes, Somali and Taita Fiscals, Red-naped Bushshrike, Bristle-crowned, Golden-breasted, Sharpe's, Shelley’s and White-crowned Starlings, Nile Valley and Shining Sunbirds, and Abyssinian Crimsonwing.
+Vulturine Guineafowl, Chestnut-naped and Erckel's Francolins, African Swallow-tailed Kite, Arabian Bustard, African White-winged Dove, White-cheeked Turaco, Abyssinian (Long-eared) Owl, Black-billed Woodhoopoe, Hemprich’s Hornbill, Yellow-breasted Barbet, Gillett's, Masked and Somali Short-toed Larks, Abyssinian and Red-breasted Wheatears, Sombre Rock Chat, Little Rock Thrush, Abyssinian Ground and Bare-eyed Thrushes, White-headed and White-rumped Babblers, Somali Crombec, Grey-headed Batis, Abyssinian and Montane White-eyes, Somali and Taita Fiscals, Red-naped Bushshrike, Ethiopian Boubou, Bristle-crowned, Golden-breasted, Sharpe's, Shelley’s and White-crowned Starlings, Nile Valley and Shining Sunbirds, Swainson's Sparrow, Juba Weaver, Abyssinian Waxbill, Northern Grosbeak Canary, Brown-rumped Seedeater and Abyssinian Crimsonwing.
 Also a chance of Black Crowned Crane, Wattled Crane, Somali (Cream-coloured) Courser and Somali Bee-eater.
 In the rarely visited western lowlands Egyptian Plover (and Red-throated Bee-eater) occur on the Baro River at Gambela.

 (Somali) Ostrich, francolins, Ruddy Shelduck, African Pygmy Goose, Lesser and Greater Flamingos, Great White and Pink-backed Pelicans, Black and Goliath Herons, Saddle-billed Stork, Hamerkop, African Darter, Lammergeier and other vultures, Bateleur, African Fish Eagle, African Crowned, Steppe, Tawny and Verreaux's Eagles, Pygmy Falcon, Kori and other bustards, African Jacana, Black-winged Stilt, (Pied) Avocet, Temminck's and Heuglin's Coursers, sandgrouse, Bruce's Green Pigeon, Orange-bellied Parrot, turacos, owls including Verreaux's Eagle Owl, nightjars including Donaldson-Smith's and Freckled, mousebirds, Narina Trogon, kingfishers, bee-eaters including Blue-breasted and (Northern) Carmine Bee-eater, Abyssinian and Lilac-breasted Rollers, Hoopoe, woodhoopoes, hornbills, Abyssinian Ground Hornbill, barbets including Red-and-yellow, batises, White-crested Helmetshrike, Grey-headed and Sulphur-breasted Bushshrikes, shrikes, African Paradise Flycatcher, (Red-billed) Chough, larks, Spotted Creeper, chats including Blackstart, Groundscraper Thrush, starlings including Superb, Red-billed Oxpecker, sunbirds, Mountain Wagtail, weavers, bishops, waxbills and whydahs.
 Also a chance of Golden, (Eastern) Imperial and Martial Eagles, Secretary Bird, Great Black-headed Gull, Egyptian Nightjar, Giant Kingfisher, Black Scrub Robin and Golden Pipit.